vikrampawar/stories/pages/AtThePark.md

 'No, sir, I just put lots of black masala on them.
 You'll know when you eat them.'

 Takkarram didn't seem convinced.
-He also didn't seem like he relished the opportunity.
+He also didn't seem like he would relish the opportunity.
 But, he knew that the little devil will not move without selling those sickly goat dropping like things.
 Also, from the corner of his eye, he could notice a certain softening of Andagamma's eyes, as she no doubt, began finding this little exchange amusing.
 So, he wanted to finish this business with Chikka, and get back to wooing Andagamma.

 'OK.
 Give me one packet.'

 Chikka looked at him as if to say, 'I did all this for you just for one packet ?', and then he turned gaze towards Andagamma for some support.
 Andagamma promptly gave Takkarram a reproachful look.

-Takkarram already being tortured by Andagamma's angry looks, did want one more disagreeable emotion added to them.
+Takkarram already being tortured by Andagamma's angry looks, did not want one more disagreeable emotion added to them.

 He said, 'OK give me all the peanuts you have, and tell me how much it would cost.'.